 - Engine, fuel, and oil filters: Filter help remove excess contaminants from your oil to keep your engine clean.
 Bad filters result in lower MPG and sluggishness while driving.

 - V-ribbed serpentine belt: V-Belts run on the outside of the engine and power the alternator and AC compressor.
 If your power steering goes out or your AC stops working, your V-Belt needs to be replaced.

 - Air conditioning hose: An air conditioning hosed is designed to allow refrigerant to flow through the AC system.
 If your AC stops blowing cool air, you’ll know it needs to be replaced.

 - Timing belt: The engine timing belt syncs the rotation of the crankshaft with the camshaft so the engine’s valves open and close.
 When your timing belt goes bad, your engine will go bad!
 It’s best to keep tabs on when you changed your timing belt and get it replaced before it’s too late!

 - Heater hose: The heater hose is made to transfer coolant from the engine to the heater core.
 If your coolant is leaking or your engine is overheating, you need a new heater hose.

 - Idler Arm: If your vehicle is floating or wandering while driving, your idler arm could be going bad.

-- Pitman Arm: Poor Steering is a good indication that your Pitman arm is going bad.
-Floating and wandering while driving is also an indication you need a new Pitman Arm.
+- Pitman Arm: Poor Steering is a good indication that your Pitman's arm is going bad.
+Floating and wandering while driving is also an indication that you need a new Pitman Arm.